 Then a normal certificate verify is performed on the OCSP responder certificate building up a certificate chain in the process.
-The locations of the trusted certificates used to build the chain can be specified by the CAfile and CApath options or they will be looked for in the standard OpenSSL certificates directory.
+The locations of the trusted certificates used to build the chain can be specified by the -CAfile, -CApath or -CAstore options or they will be looked for in the standard OpenSSL certificates directory.

 If the initial verify fails then the OCSP verify process halts with an error.